 I wish I would have insisted on taking a picture of all of the kiddos at the party.
 But, I’m happy I got this cute crew before the party ended.

-One more fun birthday party tid bit, we bought a bubble machine, and Andy rigged it to the eave of our house so that it could be hooked up to a light switch.
+- Bubble machines are magical and can be used again and again.
+Andy rigged it to the eave of our house so that it could be hooked up to a light switch.
 I’m excited to have to for future use!
 I caught a bubble in the picture below.
 This is the bubble machine I ordered on Amazon.

 The backyard yard bubble, breakfast, and bouncing birthday was a success!
 I’d love to hear your best tips for backyard birthday parties for kids.